×

 When we asked expats and global nomads about the quality of medical care in Quebec City, they replied:

 "In Quebec City, medical services are provided by a variety of public and private institutions.
 The public health care system is managed by the Régie de l'assurance maladie du Québec (RAMQ), which provides access to a wide range of medical services, including primary care, specialist care, hospital care, and home care.
 Private health care services are also available, including private clinics, hospitals, and medical laboratories.
-In addition, there are a number of specialized medical services available in the city, such as mental health services, addiction services, and palliative care," stated one expat who made the move to Quebec City.
+In addition, there are a number of specialized medical services available in the city, such as mental health services, addiction services, and palliative care," wrote one expat living in Quebec City.

 About the Author